hongyusu/hongyusu.github.io/_posts/2015-08-28-one-class-classification-with-scikit.md

    |7 | 1028 | 1028
    |8 | 974 | 974
    |9 | 1009 | 1009

-1. It seems clear that the performance of one class SVM is poor in classifying the object from the training class.
+1. It is clear that the performance of one class SVM is poor in classifying the object from the training class.
 However, it is good at identifying abnormalities, e.g. all other digits except 0 are correctly classified as non-0 images.
 1. An implementation with Python and scikit package is given as the following.
 {% highlight Python linenos %}
 from sklearn.datasets import fetch_mldata